-As the check-in form at the Mantenga Lodge check-in, I noticed a flier for a village tour, which included a hot spring visit.
-The receptionist warned me that I might not be able to bathe in it as there might be women washing clothes in the hot spring but I had to see it.
+Before I got annoyed about the check-in form at the Mantenga Lodge check-in, I noticed a flier for a village tour, which included a hot spring visit.
+The receptionist warned me that I might not be able to bathe in it as there might be women washing clothes but I still wanted to do it.
 I signed up for the same afternoon but had to pay a bit extra for transportation as I didn’t have a car and neither did the tour guide.

 Samuel, a young man of about 30 years, picked me up at 3PM and made sure I had a hat: it was scorching hot.
 His friend in Adidas sweatpants drove a tiny old car that smelled of grease and dirt, which the Wunderbaum dangling on the rearview mirror didn’t help cover.
 He dropped us at a village soccer field about 20 minutes from the hotel.
 There was a game at full swing and the young men didn’t seem to mind the heat running after the soccer ball.

 Samuel and I walked through a lush, green path to the village with chickens, dogs and simple concrete houses.
-Some people still built their houses from clay but if it rains for a week in a row, there’s nothing left of the house.
-Samuel showed me the foundation of one such flushed out house, but also pointed out that they stayed much cooler than the modern houses.
+Samuel explained that some people still built their houses from clay but if it rains for a week in a row, there’s nothing left of the house.
+He showed me the foundation of one such flushed out house, but also pointed out that they stayed much cooler than the modern houses.

 Suddenly Samuel said: “I hear you’re a doctor.
 I hope you don’t mind taking a look at a little girl, who is 3 years old but doesn’t walk.
 She only crawls.
 In Swaziland, children usually walk at one year old.
 Perhaps you can help her.”
 My heart dropped.
-I tried to explain I’m not a medical doctor but it didn’t seem to register.
-I retried with more simple and direct language.
+I tried to explain I’m not a medical doctor but my explanation didn’t seem to register.
+I retried with simpler and more direct language.
 “I’m a professor at a university.
 I teach books.
-I don’t know medicine.”
-Samuel looked incredulous either because he didn’t understand or believe me.
+Literature.
+Novels, you know?
+I don’t know about medicine.”
+Samuel looked at me silently, either because he didn’t understand or believe me.
 But I had the same problem often in Swaziland: no matter how slow and simple I talked, people didn’t seem to understand me while they seemed to speak good English.
 I assumed it was because of my strange Finnish-American accent combined with the native Swazi language.

 First we stopped at the village pub, called shabeen all over Southern Africa.
 The pub wasn’t really a building but a small opening between houses with a few benches.
 Though it didn’t look like one, it had music and drunken merriment like any other pub.

-The scene reminded me of a similar roadside pub I had visited in Usambara mountains in Northern Tanzania where the drinking also seemed to teeter between fun and desperation.
-So it did in Swaziland: unemployment is really high and as Samuel mentioned, the autocratic king owns half the village and collects taxes from the little the people who have jobs make.
+The scene reminded me of a similar roadside pub I had visited in Usambara mountains in Northern Tanzania where the midday drunkenness had seemed to teeter between fun and desperation.
+So it did in the Swazi village: unemployment is high and as Samuel mentioned, the autocratic king owns half the village and collects taxes from the little the people who have jobs make.
 In the context, the relief the cheap homebrew provides makes unfortunate sense.

 “It cannot last for much longer,” said George, a Cypriot restaurant and store owner who has lived in Eswatini for more than 30 years.
 Those years show wear and tear: he has a big beer belly, knocked out front teeth and a greasy mullet fashionable at the time he had moved to the kingdom.

 HIV education seemed to have worked on some level at least: a taxi driver bringing me to my lodge asked, bellowing from his stomach, if I wanted to try a Swazi man.
 “Don’t worry, I’ll use a condom.”
-He did take no as an answer but was utterly confused about me traveling alone.
+He did take no for an answer but was utterly confused about me traveling alone.
 “You don’t have any friends.
 You are all alone.”
-I like to think it was a question but somehow it came out as a statement.
+I like to think it was a question that somehow just came out as a statement.

-George continues to criticize his country of residence: “If a local woman gets pregnant, she cannot have an abortion.
+George continued to criticize his country of residence: “If a local woman gets pregnant, she cannot have an abortion.
 It’s illegal.”
-I had seen a lot of churches of different denominations and assumed it’s a Christian thing but still asked.
+I had seen a lot of churches of different denominations and assumed it was a Christian thing.
 “No, abortion is illegal because the king says so.”
 The king himself has 13 wives and counts his children in dozens.
 Perhaps he wants to keep his country’s headcount up: the nation has only a bit more than a million people while HIV and lack of proper healthcare take their toll.